County renews ArtSpace lease, will help org find new facility in coming years

-BOONE — Around 30 supporters of the Blue Ridge ArtSpace — occupied by the Watauga County Arts Council — attended the Feb.
-4 Watauga County Commissioners meeting to advocate for the organization’s lease renewal of its place in a county-owned building.
+BOONE — About 30 supporters of the Blue Ridge ArtSpace — occupied by the Watauga County Arts Council — attended the Feb.
+4, Watauga County Commissioners meeting to advocate for the organization’s lease renewal of its place in a county-owned building.

 The Watauga County Arts Council sent an email on Jan.
 31 asking supporters to attend the meeting, as members feared the lease would not be renewed.
 Executive Director Cherry Johnson explained that the organization has occupied the space at 377 Shadowline Drive since 2013 with an initial lease of two years and then a five-year renewal.
 The organization’s current lease will expire in June, and organizers advocated for another five-year lease.
 The council leases the building for $1 per year.